inveniosoftware/xrootdpyfs/README.rst

 If you just want to try out the library, the easiest is to use Docker.

+Build the image:

 .. code-block:: console

    $ docker build -t xrootd .

+Run the container and launch `xrootd`:

-   $ docker run -h xrootdpyfs -it xrootd bash
+   $ docker run -h xrootdpyfs -it xrootd bash [xrootdpyfs@xrootdpyfs code]$ xrootd

-Next, start a XRootD server in the container and fire up an ipython shell:
+You will the logs in the stdout.
+Next, in another shell, connect the container and fire up an ipython shell:

 .. code-block:: console

-   [xrootdpyfs@xrootdpyfs code]$ xrootd -b -l /dev/null
+   $ docker ps  # find the container id
-   [xrootdpyfs@xrootdpyfs code]$ ipython
+   $ docker exec -it <container-id> bash [xrootdpyfs@xrootdpyfs code]$ ipython